Open up Your Small Rental Space with These Pro Tips

 5) Purge.

 Renting the ideal place each time we PCS is not always an option, as much as we'd like our "dream home" everywhere we live!
 Small homes are especially challenging to settle into.
-However, with these 5 tips, my hope is that you can make your little space feel like you.
+However, with these 5 tips, I hope that you can make your little space feel like you.

 Need more tips for making space in your small place?
 Click below!